Military Science Department (MS)

 Army ROTC advanced course

-The Army ROTC Advanced Course consists of three distinct components: The leadership and decision-making training of the MS III, or junior year; the Leadership Development and Assessment Course (LDAC); and lessons that guide the student in a transition from Cadet to Army officer during the MS IV, or senior year.
+The Army ROTC Advanced Course consists of three distinct components: The leadership and decision-making training of the MS III, or junior year; the Cadet Leaders Course (CLC); and lessons that guide the student in a transition from Cadet to Army officer during the MS IV, or senior year.
 Advanced Course lessons are carefully sequenced, linked, and progressive in their treatment of key officer knowledge and competencies.
 The ROTC Advanced Course consists of 15 credit hours, acquired through MS 301 Leadership & Problem Solving, MS 302 Leadership and Ethical Decision Making, MS 401 Leadership and Management, MS 402 American Military History, and MS 403 Officership as described below.
 The prerequisite for the ROTC Advanced Course is the ROTC Basic Course.
-This requirement can also be fulfilled by attending an ROTC internship known as the Leadership Training Course (LTC).
+This requirement can also be fulfilled by attending an ROTC internship known as the Cadet Initial Entry Training (CIET).
 Additionally, basic course requirements are automatically met by veterans, Army Reservists, and National Guardsmen now enrolled in school who possess a minimum of 54 credit hours and have graduated from a basic training course from any of the armed services.

 The military science department offers two types of internships that may, upon mutual agreement between the student’s college and the professor of military science, fulfill other academic internship requirements.

 Leadership internship (No military obligation incurred)